jbx-protocol/juice-docs-v2/docs/user/legal/Juicebox/guiding-principals.md

 "Representative" means a member, manager, officer, director, partner, employee, or agent.

-"Service Provider" means the Person appointed by mDAO to perform administrative services, responsibilities, and duties to carry on the DAO's operations.
+"Service Provider" means the Person appointed by JBDAO to perform administrative services, responsibilities, and duties to carry on the DAO's operations.
 The initial Service Provider shall be dao-lawfirm.eth, its predecessor entities, or any future entity of dao-lawfirm.eth.

 ---